sitebuilderr/swing-trade-app/README.md

 # Swing Trade Alert App

-This is a full-stack swing trading signal web app built with Vite (React) and Node.js.
+This is a modern full-stack app for swing trading alerts.